rcc-uchicago/user-guide/docs/midway23/software/apps_and_envs/python.md

 **Step 5**: To kill Jupyter, go back to the first terminal window where you launch Jupyter Notebook and press `Ctrl+c` and then confirm with `y` that you want to stop it.

+## Running JupyterLab

+JupyterLab is the next-generation IDE-like counterpart of Jupyter Notebook with more advanced features for data science, scientific computing, computational journalism, and machine learning.
+It has a modular structure that allows you to create and execute multiple documents in different tabs in the same window.